lucasronny/MICB475-Group-11/README.md

 - all ASVs were identified down to the species level, except for the species belonging to the _Lachnospiraceae_ family

 Conclusion:
-- 3 species is a very low number to base a predictive model on
+- the common species are very few
+- additionally, the IV are low (IV<0.42), indicating that the species identified are not unique to the farm group
+	- note that all the ubiquotous species (i.e., common to both groups) are excluded by the _p_-value threshold